Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Introduction

-Although many studies have been devoted to MAML~\citep{nichol2018first, antoniou2018train, behl2019alpha, yoon2018bayesian,raghu2019rapid,nichol2018first,li2017meta,grant2018recasting}, the stochastic optimization algorithms for solving the problem~(\ref{eq:maml}) are still immature.
-In the optimization algorithms for MAML, there are two key quantities in each ``episode" (in other words, every iteration), namely the number of sampled tasks in each iteration denoted by $B$ and the number of sampled data points per task in each iteration denoted by $K$.
-It is notable that the episode is designed to mimic the few-shot task by sub-sampling tasks as well as data points~\citep{Vinyals2016MatchingNF,Snell2017PrototypicalNF,Ravi2017OptimizationAA}.
-Unfortunately, the original MAML method based on the episode does not necessarily converge to a stationary solution of the objective function $F$ in~(\ref{eq:maml}) unless $K$ is large enough.
-In particular, \citet{fallah2020convergence} provide the first convergence analysis of the original MAML approach.
-Their theory suggests that in order to find an $\epsilon$-stationary solution $\w$ satisfying $\E[\|\nabla F(\w)\|]\leq\epsilon$, one needs to run MAML for $T=\O(1/\epsilon^2)$ iterations and sample $K=\O(1/\epsilon^2)$ data points for all $n$ tasks in each iteration, where the settings of batch sizes are not practical for driving the error level $\epsilon$ to be sufficiently small.
-Recently, \citet{hu2020biased} propose two biased stochastic methods namely BSGD and BSpiderBoost, where BSGD is essentially the original MAML algorithm~\citep{finn2017model} when applied to \eqref{eq:maml}.
-Their convergence results guarantee that in order to find an $\epsilon$-stationary solution one needs to set $K= \O(1/\epsilon^2)$, $B = \O(1)$ and $T=\O(1/\epsilon^4)$ for BSGD or $K= \O(1/\epsilon^2), B=\sqrt{n}$ and $T=\O(1/\epsilon^2)$ for BSpiderBoost.
-Neither setting is practical for driving the error level $\epsilon$ to be sufficiently small, not to mention the imposed additional assumptions (see Table~\ref{tab:finite_n_comparison} for a more thorough comparison).
-These studies imply that if a small batch size $K$ is used, the original MAML approach might not converge to an accurate solution.
-There are also some studies tackling the optimization of~(\ref{eq:maml}) by considering it as an instance of two-level compositional functions~\citep{chen2020solving,DBLP:journals/corr/abs-2002-03755} or bilevel optimization problems~\citep{franceschi2018bilevel, Ji2020ProvablyFA, Chen2021ASS}, and designing stochastic algorithms for solving these optimization problems.
-However, these existing algorithms either require $K$ to be very large or require passing through all $n$ tasks at each iteration, which is prohibitive for continual learning and cross-device federated learning.
+MAML has received considerable attention from researchers, with several studies investigating its applications and extensions~\citep{nichol2018first, antoniou2018train, behl2019alpha, yoon2018bayesian, raghu2019rapid, li2017meta, grant2018recasting}.
+However, the stochastic optimization algorithms used to solve the MAML problem (Eq. \eqref{eq:maml}) are still far from satisfactory.
+Two key quantities are present in each ``episode'' of the optimization algorithms: the number of sampled tasks denoted by $B$, and the number of sampled data points per task denoted by $K$.
+The episode is designed to mimic the few-shot task by sub-sampling both tasks and data points~\citep{Vinyals2016MatchingNF, Snell2017PrototypicalNF, Ravi2017OptimizationAA}.
+Unfortunately, the original MAML method based on the episode does not necessarily converge to a stationary point of the objective function $F$ in (Eq. \eqref{eq:maml}) unless $K$ is sufficiently large.
+Recently, \citet{fallah2020convergence} provided the first convergence analysis of the original MAML approach, which suggests that to find an $\epsilon$-stationary point $\w$ satisfying $\E[\Norm{\nabla F(\w)}]\leq\epsilon$, one needs to run MAML for $T=\O(1/\epsilon^2)$ iterations and sample $K=\O(1/\epsilon^2)$ data points for all $n$ tasks in each iteration.
+However, these batch sizes are impractical for driving the error level $\epsilon$ to be sufficiently small.